HAN-oQo/RL_for_2048/README.md

 - [x] DQN
 - [x] SAC
-- [ ] PER
 - [ ] PPO

-Rest algorithms will be supported soon.
+PPO algorithm will be supported soon.

 DQN performs better than SAC.
 In my opinion, it is because 2048 game has small, discrete action space.
-But if you have any opinion/tips to improve SAC agent, feel free to contact me.(Issue or email)
+If you have any opinion/tips to improve SAC agent or if you have any other algorithms to be supported, feel free to contact me.(Issue or email)

 ---